Raymo111/oneplus-7t-root/README.md

   - Try rebooting first before you smash something in anger.
 If you do smash something, don't smash something expensive.
   - https://www.oneplus.com/global/support/softwareupgrade > OnePlus 7T (**not 7T Pro!**) has the stock boot image that you can flash using fastboot the same way you flash a patched version.
  - In case 10.0.0.12 isn't the newest version anymore and xda-devs doesn't have a patched **GLOBAL** version of the latest OOS then [this xda post](https://forum.xda-developers.com/showpost.php?p=81277507&postcount=613) might help.
 (I also just saved it on wayback machine just in case)
- - I've confirmed that major OOS updates (like 10->11) *DO* work with this method (keep root without losing data).
+ - I've confirmed that major OOS updates (like 10->11) *DO* work with the update method below (keep root without losing data).
 However, it is still your responsibility to backup your data!

 ## Root
 1. Remove all packaging from your phone, but **don't put the included case on yet**.
 It's a pain to put on and you'll thank me in a few minutes.